 I Am Enough by Grace Byers

 An award-winning and beautifully illustrated book that teaches children to think positively, believe in themselves, and embrace diversity in the world.
-A great book to spark questions and conversations.
+It is a great book to spark questions and conversations in kindergarten.

 What Color Is Night? by Grant Snider